Home Learn EPF vs PPF vs VPF: Which is the Difference?

 4. Can I invest in both PPF and VPF?

-5. What is EPF and PPF difference?
+5. What are the differences between EPF and PPF?

-6. Is EPF and PPF same?
+6. Is EPF and PF same?